danielaparker/jsoncons/doc/ref/json_type_traits.md

 from member data.
 It must be placed outside any namespace blocks.
 When decoding to a C++ object, any data members declared for the object that are not present in the JSON will remain with default values.

-`JSONCONS_NONDEFAULT_MEMBER_TRAITS_DECL` is a macro that simplifies the creation of the necessary boilerplate from member data.
+`JSONCONS_STRICT_MEMBER_TRAITS_DECL` is a macro that simplifies the creation of the necessary boilerplate from member data.
 It must be placed outside any namespace blocks.
 When decoding to a C++ object, all data members declared for the object must be present in the JSON.